-Editor: Gabrielle Iglesias Layout and graphic artist: Lowil Fred Espada who pioneered Urban Disaster Risk Management in ADPC and in the region by initiating the Asian Urban Disaster Mitigation Program funded by USAID/OFDA, contributed to make ADPC a regional resource center dedicated to DRR, and witnessed and took part in the growth of the DRR discipline from the sidelines to the center of the development discourse for over two decades.
+Editor: Gabrielle Iglesias Layout and graphic artist: Lowil Fred Espad who pioneered Urban Disaster Risk Management in ADPC and in the region by initiating the Asian Urban Disaster Mitigation Program funded by USAID/OFDA, contributed to make ADPC a regional resource center dedicated to DRR, and witnessed and took part in the growth of the DRR discipline from the sidelines to the center of the development discourse for over two decades.
 Dave, a tireless "American Asian", inspirational mentor to a generation of young professionals, champion of South-South and South-North partnerships, and partner of emerging champion institutions in Asia, who dedicated a major part of his professional career to making cities safer before disaster strikes, whose life was tragically cut short in an accident this March.
 In remembering Dave we renew our firm commitment to building resilience in urban communities and cities of Asia.
-As a former Governor of Bangkok, I know firsthand that mayors and other local officials can take action for fighting floods, fires and other hazards.
-Sometimes, it just takes leadership, inspiration and good examples to follow to get going in the right direction.